Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 This depends on the appointment.
 If you are coming to be added to the program, or a re-certification appointment you will need to bring:

-If you are coming to pick up vouchers only, you will need your WIC booklet and your ID.
+If you are coming for food benefits only, you will need your WIC booklet and your ID.
 You will not need to bring your child.
 If you are unsure what type of appointment you have, call us and we will verify it for you.

 No. We need to see your child for their certification, and re-certification appointments.
 If you are unsure if that is the appointment you have coming up, call us and we will tell you whether or not you need to bring your child.

 WIC strongly encourages moms to breastfeed, however, some moms choose not, or cannot breastfeed.
 In these circumstances, WIC provides infant formulas.
 We have milk and soy based formulas that do not require prescriptions.

 If your child cannot tolerate our contract formulas, we do provide alternative and specialty formulas with a prescription from your baby's doctor.
 If your baby's doctor feels they need a different formula, they need to complete our WIC prescription form.
 Craven County pediatricians have copies of these forms.
 If you would like a copy to take with you to the doctor, you can click here to access an electronic copy, or stop by our office, and we will give you one to take with you.